microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ## Learn Security Copilot

 Are you ready to get started?
-Dive into onboarding guidance, prompt engineering templates and best practices, use cases, demos, roles, community resources, and other relevant documentation.
+Dive into onboarding guidance, prompt engineering templates and best practices, community resources, and other relevant documentation.

 ### Overview